JHaydock-Pro/cloud.rally/README.md

 Cloud Rally
 ===========

-This repository will contain a selection of rally tests for the openstack cloud.
+This repository contains a selection of rally tests for the openstack cloud.